CloudM-Migrate/documentation/Engineering-Reference/PST.md

 Include a folder in the Export even if it is missing a Folder Container Class.

 ### Archive Label Method
-Default Value: Orginal Folder Structure and Label/Category
+Default Value: Original Folder Structure and Label/Category

 The folder structure and/or label/catogories that will be applied to migrated archive messages.